openjdk/guide/src/guide/project-maintenance.md

 For complicated merges, see [Sharing the work] below.

-### Test before push
+### Test before integration

-Regardless of if you encountered conflicts or not, you should always build and test your merge before pushing it to your Project repository.
+Regardless of if you encountered conflicts or not, you should always build and test your merge before integrating it to your Project repository.
 Testing needs to be done even when there are no textual conflicts as changes like for instance a rename can result in a compile or test error without any conflict.
 One could argue that `git merge --no-commit` could be used and have logical errors fixed in the merge commit.
 However, a subsequent "Fix logical merge errors" commit, is in fact more useful, as it clearly shows the Project specific adjustments needed for incoming changes.

 It's always okay to have further commits to clean up after a merge.
 Hiding a large amount of reworking Project code to fit with upstream changes in a single merge commit will make it hard for further errors post integration to be identified.